Can a foreigner get a driving license in Portugal?

 4. Undergo medical and psychological evaluations (If required)

 Depending on your age and the type of vehicle you're licensed to drive, you may need to submit an electronic medical certificate issued by a Portuguese doctor.
 You may also be required to take a psychological assessment if your license covers certain vehicle categories (like heavy-duty trucks or public transport).
+The medical examination fee is typically €30-€50.
+The IMT-registered doctor submits the certificate electronically, you do not need to handle a paper copy.

 5. Pay the applicable fees